Improving social welfare in non-cooperative games with different types of quantum resources: Optimal social welfare in the two quantum settings

 \subsection{Numerical results for three families of quantum games}

 We apply these methods to three families of games: $\text{NC}(C_3)$ as defined in Table~\ref{table:3players}, as well as $\text{NC}_{00}(C_5)$ and $\text{NC}_{01}(C_5)$ whose questions and winning conditions are summarised in Tables~\ref{table:NC5} and~\ref{table:NC5sym}.
+Our code is available at~\cite{code}.
 As elsewhere, we assume the priors $\Pi$ are uniform, and the payoff functions are defined as in Eq.~\eqref{eq:payoff}, thus paramaterising the families by $v_0$ and $v_1$.
 Since the overall scale of the social welfare is unimportant and determined by $v_0 + v_1$, there is effectively one free parameter of interest, $v_0/(v_0+v_1)$, and in practice we fix $v_0+v_1=2$.

 The lower bounds obtained via the see-saw approach are obtained by running the algorithm five times with five different, randomly chosen, initial solutions $(\rho, \M)$, where we took $\rho$ to be an $n$-qubit state, and keeping the highest social welfare amongst the results.
 In most cases, the best solution we obtained is equivalent to that found by taking, as an initial seed, measurements such that each player measures in the computational basis when receiving the type $t_i = 0$ and in the Hadamard basis when $t_i = 1$.